sclarkstone/milestoneProject2/README.md

 ## User experience design

 ### Strategy
-* Defining the goals - after speaking with friends and family about thier current needs and things that may be missing from their lives, i soon established a commom theme.
-During these difficult times through out lockdowns and a global pandemic it was noticable to the majority of people i spoke to that there was a sever lack of positive news.
+* Defining the goals - From both national news and after speaking with friends and family about thier current needs and things that may be missing from their lives, i soon established a commom theme.
+Since the last Covid-19 lockdown and with travel restrictions abraod still in place, along with the additional costing of PCR testing on top of holidays abroad it was relatable that people in the UK were now choosing to holiday within the UK.
+The idea of staycationing has become hugley popular this year within the UK.
 * what is the idea?
-From this research i narrowed down my idea to having a site that was based on joy and positivity.
-I followed up with the same focus group and found that dogs came out as the common theme when asked to say what brings them joy and positivity.
+From this research i narrowed down my idea to having a site that could aid with choosing a location to holiday within the UK.
+I followed up with the same focus group and found that many people were un aware of all of the amazing locations within the UK but were willing to travel across the UK to find them.
 * who is the target audience?
-From this i came up with a target audience of dog lovers or people that need a smile or simply a break from the current negative tone within the main stream media.
+From this i came up with a target audience of all people in the UK that were looking for a staycation location..
 * why should it be created?
-Offering something that could potentially make someone smile or to improve wellbeing or at the very ;ease, a distraction to the negativity in the news has the potentical to benefit user.
+Offering something that could potentially offer inspiration of a location to holiday within the UK could hugely benefit the user.

 ### Scope
-* features and functions - gallery of images of dogs looking happy, ready to spread the joy.
+* features and functions - several different way to seach for a location, including a random generator for those with no restrictiong criteria.
 * content requirements - simple but effective.

 #### User stories
 * Objective - what does the user want to accomplish?
-    * To be able to view content that brings them joy.
+    * To be able to see potential locations across the UK to holiday.
-    * A place guraneeted to be void of negativity.
 * Functional - what does the user need to do to accomplish the objective? whats involved?
     * Simply visit the site.
 No effort involved.
 Minimal clicks to get to content.
     * No sign in or form filling if user chooses not to.
 * Non-functional - what contraints does the site have to perform in?
-    * It is a static site limited to HTML and CSS so functionality will be basic.
+    * It is limited to HTML, CSS and JavaScript so functionality will be basic.

 ### Structure
 * how will content be organised and presented - site map
-    * 3 page design - homepage, gallery and contact page
+    * 2 page design - homepage and map page

 ### Skeleton
 ![Mock up wireframe](assets/images/Milestone1wireframeMockup.png)